-- 20. (1) Any person shall be eligible to be appointed as a director of the company, where they are: - (a) an owner of a ship entered in the company, or - (b) a director of or employed in any substantially full-time executive capacity by a corporation which is any of the following: - (i) a member corporation - (ii) the holding company of a member corporation - (iii) a subsidiary of a member corporation - (iv) associated with a member corporation, or - (c) a director of Standard Bermuda, Standard Asia or any company that is an associate of Standard Bermuda. - (2) In addition to paragraph (1), a person recommended for appointment as a director by a seventy-five percent majority of the directors shall be eligible to be a director. - (3) The number of directors appointed under paragraph (2) shall not exceed one-fifth of the total number of directors. - (4) The chairman cannot be elected under paragraph (2).
+- 20. (1) Any person shall be eligible to be appointed as a director of the company, where they are: - (a) an owner of a ship entered in the company, or - (b) a director of or employed in any substantially full-time executive capacity by a corporation which is any of the following: - (i) a member corporation - (ii) the holding company of a member corporation - (iii) a subsidiary of a member corporation - (iv) associated with a member corporation, or - (c) a director of Standard Bermuda, Standard Asia or any company that is an associate of Standard Bermuda. - (2) In addition to paragraph (1), a person recommended for appointment as a director by a seventy-five percent majority of the directors shall be eligible to be a director. - (3) The number of directors appointed under paragraph (2) shall not exceed one-fifth half of the total number of directors. - (4) The chairman cannot be elected under paragraph (2).

-(5) An employee of the managers or their agents is entitled to be appointed as a director under paragraph (2) but cannot participate in or vote on any matter which concerns the terms of engagement of the managers, their performance or their remuneration.
+(5) An employee of the managers or their agents is entitled to be appointed as a director under paragraph (2) but is not entitled to remuneration under article 24(3) and cannot participate in or vote on any matter which concerns the terms of engagement of the managers, their performance or their remuneration.